yangcao77/odo-fork/docs/IDP-YAML.md

   - Added ability to map volumes into runtime image (this was always implied, but is now included), under `spec.runtime.volumeMappings`
 - September 23rd:
   - `runAsUser` removed from `spec.tasks`, `buildImage -> image` under `spec.tasks`.
+  - Replace previous memory limit with `kubernetes.requests` and `kubernetes.limits`